Finding The Best Folding Camping Chair For You

 - Supports 325 lbs

 This is the chair I currently own and have used for about two years now.
-It’s the one that has the features that fit me and my wife, and we’ve been very happy with them.
+It’s the one that has the features that fit for me and my wife, and we’ve been very happy with them.

 It’s a very comfortable chair and it has a cup holder on each side, but also a storage pocket on the right side that zips and closes.
 The seat height is 19 inches so it’s great even for tall people.

 My favorite feature with the Kijaro is the big mesh back.
-It makes it very comfortable to sit in for a longer time since the mesh will let your back breathe and it reduces heat.
+It makes it very comfortable to sit in for a long time since the mesh will let your back breathe and it reduces heat.